lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab10.md

 * at least two `.c` files and one `.h` file
 * a Makefile that correctly encodes the dependencies of your program and can be used to create an executable called `lab10`
+* in the Makefile, a `clean` target that removes the executable `lab10` and all intermediate object files

 For creating the structs and printing them, you may choose to use separate functions if you would like, but the details are up to you.